Uune: Tutorial

 Example: Noemi’s second shtick

-— Core Shticks: The Slink
+— Core Shticks

 Second, your bonds and experiences should be filled out as detailed above.
 Your facilitator can help you write some that will be most helpful for the game they are running.